facultyai/faculty-sync/README.md

 -----------------------------

 *sml-sync* ignores certain paths by default.
 In particular, it ignores paths in `.git/`.
-If your code is under version control locally, git files will not be pushed to SherlockML (but all the source files will).
+If your code is under version control locally or on SherlockML, the git state will not be pushed to SherlockML (but all the source files will).

 Ignoring certain paths
 ----------------------